 When we’re talking about oral health, we are not only referring to the health of your teeth, gums, and mouth.
 The mouth serves as the main entryway to the body, so having poor oral health may mean negative consequences for your entire body.
 Bleeding gums, bad breath, and toothache are all signs of poor oral health.

 Did you know that the bacteria from your mouth can easily get into your bloodstream, causing inflammation and infection?
 Hence, it is essential that you visit your Dallas dentist on a regular basis and practice good oral hygiene to avoid other health issues from surfacing.

-Here are some health problems caused by bad oral health:
+Below are some of the health issues caused by poor oral health.

-People with poor oral hygiene are at an increased risk of developing pancreatic, kidney, and blood cancer than people with good oral hygiene.
+Those with poor oral hygiene are more likely to develop kidney, pancreatic, or blood cancer than those who observe good oral hygiene.

 The good news is, you can avoid experiencing the negative health effects of poor oral hygiene by keeping your gums and teeth healthy.
 Visit an experienced, qualified dentist in Dallas for routine cleanings and dental examinations.
 We are happy to work with your schedule to help keep your mouth healthy.